twneale/lens-manual/installing_updating_and_contributing.md

 ## Contributing

-I'm assuming here that you have push access to the repositories, because as a start I'd like to get the Lens core dev team get up and running.
+I'm assuming here that you have push access to the repositories, because as a start I'd like to get the Lens core dev team up and running.
 I'll provide documentation on how to work with a forked version of a module and submit a pull request soon.

 Say you've made changes to the Lens.Artcile module.
 In order to commit them you simple have to navigate to `node_modules/lens-article` and do: